 Dr. Howard is a professor in the Management Science and Engineering (MS&E) Department at Stanford University, a professor of Management Science by courtesy in the Graduate School of Business, and is also director of the Decisions and Ethics Center in the MS&E Department.
 Chairman for many years, he is now retired from active involvement in SDG.

-In 2014, Dr. Howard and his counterpart at Harvard University, Dr. Howard Raiffa, were honored when the Society of Decisions Professionals used their names in a newly created award that recognizes practitioners of the discipline they pioneered.
-The Raiffa-Howard Award for Organizational Decision Quality had its first recipient, Chevron Corporation, in 2014.
-Subsequent winners have included Lilly Research Laboratories and Pfizer Inc.
+In 2014, Dr. Howard and his counterpart at Harvard University, Dr. Howard Raiffa, were honored when the Society of Decisions Professional named its newly created award after them.
+The Raiffa-Howard Award for Organizational Decision Quality recognizes practitioners of the discipline first pioneered by Dr. Howard and Dr. Raiffa.
+The award had its first recipient, Chevron Corporation, in 2014.
+Subsequent winners have included Lilly Research Laboratories, Pfizer, and China Mobile.

 In 1986, Dr. Howard received the Operations Research Society of America’s Frank P. Ramsey Medal “for Distinguished Contributions in Decision Analysis.”
 In 1998 he received the first award for the Teaching of Operations Research/Management Science Practice from the Institute for Operations Research and the Management Sciences (INFORMS).
 In 1999 Dr. Howard was elected to the National Academy of Engineering, which is among the highest professional distinctions awarded an engineer.

 Dr. Howard received a BS, an MS, an EE, and an ScD in electrical engineering and a BS in economics from MIT.